fb-pixel

 Richard Harpin has had a hugely successful career in business.
 Having founded Homeserve in 1993, he helped build it into one of the UK’s largest home emergency businesses.
 He served as CEO until its acquisition in 2022 by Brookfield Asset Management, in a deal that valued the business at £4.1bn.

-He has since founded the investment fund Growth Partner and Business Leader.
-Here, he covers the importance of bricks, clicks and paper and much more.
+He has since founded the investment fund Growth Partner and owns Business Leader.
+Here, he covers the importance of bricks, clicks and paper.

 When thinking about physical shops, which retailers do you admire and why?